Oggie: Um... Dis vos de right von, yah?

 - The Guns of Navarone.
 One of Major Franklin's legs is broken during the climb up the cliffs and gangrene later sets in.
 The team leaves him with the Germans and the leg is amputated to prevent the gangrene from spreading to the rest of his body and killing him.

-- The second book in the Tamora Pierce series The Immortals has the mage Gissa, who cuts her own hand off after it gets hit by a drop of the Bloodrain poison potion she was stirring.
+- Tortall Universe: The second book of The Immortals has the mage Gissa, who cuts her own hand off after it gets hit by a drop of the Bloodrain poison potion she was stirring.
 If she had left it long enough for it to reach her bloodstream it would have rotted her from the inside out; once it reached full strength they were planning on pouring it into the river, killing every living thing within ten miles.

 - In an episode of Red Dwarf where Lister is infected with a sentient virus they try to isolate it in one arm and cut that arm off.
 Lister spends the next episode trying to cope with one arm, and when that fails get a new one.